zippy1978/shift/doc/tracking/sprint2.md

 ## Plugins

-<t>✘</t> Add ability to enable / disable a plugin on some conditions

-<t>✘</t> Move experimental WOPE support to standalone plugin and make it available on SNAPSHOT releases only
+<d>✔ 03/09/14</d> Move experimental WOPE support to standalone plugin and make it available on SNAPSHOT releases only

 ## Project navigator

 ### Context menu

-<d>✔ 02/12/13</d> 'Import' on projects and folders : to import local files into the workspace.
+<d>✔ 02/12/14</d> 'Import' on projects and folders : to import local files into the workspace.

 ## Packaging